Menditect/documentation/docs/Teststep/index.md

 ### Delete a Teststep
 - Navigate to the Automatic Test Case that the Teststep is in.
-- Click on the '<i class="fal fa-ellipsis"></i>' button on the Teststep.
+- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep.
-- Click on "<i class="fas fa-trash-alt"></i> Test step".
+- Click on "<i class="fas fa-trash-alt"></i>" Test step".

-Note that it is possible that due to deleting a Teststep and dependencies with another Teststep, an error will occur prohibiting the execution of the Test Configuration.
+Note that it is possible that due to deleting a Teststep and dependencies with another Teststep, an [Error](error) will occur prohibiting the execution of the Test Configuration.

 ### Open the Microflow or Domain Model associated with a Teststep in Mendix Studio
 - Navigate to the Automatic Test Case that the Teststep is in.